mmeendez8/mmeendez8.github.io/_posts/2024-04-15-video-segmentation.md

 ### Datasets

-The most common dataset used for VIS is called [YouTube-VIS](https://youtube-vos.org/dataset/vis/).
+The most common dataset used for VIS is called [YouTube-VIS](https://youtube-vos.org/dataset/vis/){:target="_blank"}{:rel="noopener noreferrer"}.
 It comprises three different versions:

 - **YouTube-VIS-2019**: 2,883 high-resolution YouTube videos with 40 object categories.
 Longest video is 1,000 frames.
 Longest video only contains 36 frames so it is easy to execute on offline mode.
 - **YouTube-VIS-2021**: 3,859 high-resolution YouTube video with an improved 40-category label set by merging some and adding new ones.
 Longer video lengths force to use a near-online approach.